mat-lo/sproutSeeds/README.md

 A prototype of the visual interface for a laser cutted parametric sprouter.

-A project developed at FabLab Torino with Enrico Bassi.
+A project developed at FabLab Torino by Enrico Bassi and Matteo Loglio